silvar1122/AZ-104/04 Storage/01 Storage scope/readme.md

 * **Upload a test blob into the protected container.**
 * **Verify that the container and blob are using the intended encryption scope.**
 * **Document the configuration and security design for audit and portfolio purposes**

+## Security Objective ##

+The primary objective is to demonstrate data-at-rest protection with a dedicated encryption scope while maintaining a single Azure Storage account.

+This provides a practical example of how a cloud security engineer can implement defense-in-depth, encryption isolation, and controlled data protection within Azure Blob Storage.